United States PhD in Social Work On-campus Programs

 The PhD and DSW application process may be different, although not necessarily less competitive at each graduate school.
 While some doctorate programs allow graduates who have earned a Bachelor’s degree, this is not usually the case with either the PhD in Social Work or the Doctor of Social Work.
 Admissions may be accepted during a specific time frame and prospective candidates may be required to submit:

-- with a Master’s degree in Social Work from a CSWE-accredited school
+- Transcripts, have graduated with a Master’s degree in Social Work from a CSWE-accredited school

 - Maintained a (school-specific) GPA in undergraduate and graduate study